aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 ## What Is a Revision

 Before diving into revisions, let’s explain the meaning of revisions.
-A [revision](https://apireference.aspose.com/words/net/aspose.words/revision) is a change that occurs in one node of a document while a revision group, represented by the [RevisionGroup](https://apireference.aspose.com/words/net/aspose.words/revisiongroup) class, is a group of sequential revisions that occur in numerous nodes of a document.
+A [revision](https://apireference.aspose.com/words/net/aspose.words/revision) is a change that occurs in one node of a document while a revision group, represented by the [RevisionGroup](https://apireference.aspose.com/words/net/aspose.words/revisiongroup) class, is a group of sequential revisions that occur in many nodes of a document.
 Basically, revision is a tool for tracking changes.

 Revisions are used in the tracking changes feature and within the compare documents feature, where revisions appear as a result of comparison.
 So, revisions within the tracking changes feature show by whom and what was changed.

 {{% alert color="primary" %}}

-Note that Microsoft Word does not allow you to view individual revisions, it only enables you to view sequential revisions as a single entity.
+Note that Microsoft Word does not allow you to view individual revisions, it only allows you to view sequential revisions as a single entity.
 But Aspose.Words solves this limitation with the **RevisionGroup** class.

 {{% /alert %}}